02032869239

 12 years

-I've received two calls today, 4th July 2014, from someone stating that my computer has been using their servers to access the internet and has been infected with malware and viruses.
-They claimed they could sort it all out for me, but I'm not buying it!
+Got two calls today, 04/07/2014, from someone claiming my computer was linked to their servers and infected with viruses and malware.
+They said they could sort it out, but I’m not having any of it!

 12 years